YurrytVermeire/docker_image_rebaser/README.md

 # Docker Image Rebaser

-This tool enables you to transfer images from any open registry like Docker or Quay to another repository.
+This tool enables you to transfer images from any open registry like Docker or Quay to another registry.

 ## Usage